davidmdm/beggar/readme.md

    `string` or `URL`
 - followRedirects
    `boolean` will follow all redirects if true
-- json
-  `boolean` will parse the response body as JSON.
 - headers
    `object` object containing headers
 - auth